Skip to main content

 What inspectors see first

 The AGCO inspects without notice, often during busy service.
-In the published decision data, the violations cited first on arrival at peak are consistent: crowding, intoxicated patrons, and uncleared tables.
-Those three categories account for most of the violations in the AGCO's decision summaries.
+In the published decision data, the same violations come up again and again: crowding, intoxicated patrons, and uncleared tables.
+Those three categories are the most common violations in the AGCO's decision summaries.
+If the gap is staff readiness, start with Smart Serve certification and the records in your Ontario liquor compliance resources.

 This briefing is based on sources available at publication and is for general information only.
 It doesn't constitute legal advice.
 For advice on your specific situation, consult a qualified professional.

-The records your liquor licence depends on — per site
+The records your liquor licence depends on, tracked per site

 Duty Room keeps your Smart Serve certificates, refusal logs, and purchase records in one place.
 Share them with the owner across sites, or export them when you need to.